-There's no denying that photography and videography can be expensive hobbies.
-That said, if you're on a relatively tight budget, you'll be pleased to know that there's no shortage of new cameras priced at under $1,000 that offer similar capability and feature sets to high-end models from only a couple of years ago.
-These include traditional interchangeable-lens DSLRs and entry-level mirrorless models, not to mention point-and-shoot compacts and bridge cameras.
-Given the wide variety of options, you should be able to find a camera that suits your needs without needing to stretch your dollar too far.
+There's no denying that photography can be an expensive hobby.
+But thankfully, there are a ton of great entry-level cameras that come in at under $1,000 with plenty to offer.
+These include interchangeable-lens DSLRs and mirrorless models, as well as point-and-shoots with fixed lenses and dedicated vlogging cameras.
+Given the wide variety of options, there's no doubt you can find a camera that suits your needs without having to stretch your dollar too far.

 If you would like to choose for yourself, here's the list of all our reviews for cameras under $1,000.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.